MattG-bci/MattG-bci/README.md

 - Learning Machine Learning and Data Science (especially for neurotechnological application).
 - Contributing to ML repositories.
 - Writing dissertation on improving confidence estimation of ML algorithms on cardiac MRI classification.
+- Applying for postgraduate studies and summer internships.

 ## Programming Languages & Software